 Wooden planks under every roller

-Loaded shingle weight can gouge concrete; driveway boards stay under the rear rollers for the entire rental window.
+Loaded shingle weight can gouge concrete; driveway boards stay under the rear rollers for the full rental window.

 Sweep zone